The math behind building a 3 month emergency fund in 180 days is simple.

 Sign Up Bonus: $5 Just For Signing Up!

 How It Works: YouGov is one of the world’s largest research companies with over 5 million members worldwide.
 Most surveys take between 5-10 minutes and earn you 1,000 points ($1 is equal to 1,400 points).
-You simply sign up, then get personalized surveys sent to you each day.
+You have to answer a few questions first, then get to sign up.

 Payment Method: Points to Cash through PayPal